 Lawrence Police Department mourns sudden loss of K-9 Justice

 LAWRENCE, Ind.
-(WISH) — The Lawrence Police Department is grieving the unexpected loss of its beloved K-9 Justice, who passed away Sunday morning.
+(WISH) — The Lawrence Police Department is grieving the unexpected loss of its beloved dog Justice, who passed away Sunday morning.

 According to a social media post from the department on Sunday, “K9 Justice passed away unexpectedly this morning while off-duty.
 K9 Justice suffered a medical emergency known as Gastric Dilatation and Volvulus (GDV), also commonly known as Bloat.
 Despite the best efforts of the VCA Beech Grove Animal Hospital staff and his handler, Sergeant Bishop, K9 Justice did not survive.”